Skip to main content

 Beyond credibility, triangulation serves a critical diagnostic function.
 When different data sources converge, evaluators can be more confident in their findings.
 When they diverge, this signals important questions about context, implementation, or measurement that warrant further investigation.
 Rather than masking complexity, good triangulation illuminates where and why different perspectives differ.

 For practitioners, triangulation is a practical strategy for strengthening evaluation findings without necessarily increasing sample sizes or budgets.
-It is a core component of mixed-methods evaluation design and is particularly valuable when making claims about programme impact or effectiveness.
+It is a core component of mixed-methods evaluation design and is particularly valuable when making claims about program impact or effectiveness.

 In Practice